-Grade 4 Grade 5 (Grade 6 Grade 7 Grade 8 9.
+Grade 4 Grade 5 Grade 6 Grade 7 Grade 8 9.
 Draw evidence from literary or informational texts to support analysis, reflection, and research. a.
-Apply grade 4 Reading standards to literature (e.g., "Describe in depth a character, setting, or event in a story or drama, drawing on specific details in the text [e.g., a character's thoughts, words, or actions].").
-Draw evidence from literary or informational texts to support analysis, reflection, and research.
-Apply grade 5 Reading standards to literature (e.g., "Compare and contrast two or more characters, settings, or events in a story or a drama, drawing on specific details in the text [e.g., how characters interact]").
-Apply grade 5 Reading standards Draw evidence from literary or informational texts to support analysis, reflection, and research.
-Apply grade 6 Reading standards to literature (e.g., "Compare and contrast texts in different forms or genres [e.g., stories and poems; historical novels and fantasy stories] in terms of their approaches to similar themes and topics").
+Apply grade 4 Reading standards to literature (e.g., "Describe in depth a character, setting, or event in a story or drama, drawing on specific details in the text [e.g., a character's thoughts, words, or actions]."). b.
+Apply grade 4 Reading standards to informational texts (e.g., "Explain how an author uses reasons and evidence to support particular points in a text").
+9. Draw evidence from literary or informational texts to support analysis, reflection, and research. a.
+Apply grade 5 Reading standards to literature (e.g., "Compare and contrast two or more characters, settings, or events in a story or a drama, drawing on specific details in the text [e.g., how characters interact]"). b.
+Apply grade 5 Reading standards to informational texts (e.g., "Explain how an author uses reasons and evidence to support particular points in a text, identifying which reasons and evidence support which point[s]").
+9. Draw evidence from literary or informational texts to support analysis, reflection, and research. a.
+Apply grade 6 Reading standards to literature (e.g., "Compare and contrast texts in different forms or genres [e.g., stories and poems; historical novels and fantasy stories] in terms of their approaches to similar themes and topics"). b.
 Apply grade 6 Reading standards to literary nonfiction (e.g., "Trace and evaluate the argument and specific claims in a text, distinguishing claims that are supported by reasons and evidence from claims that are not").
 9. Draw evidence from literary or informational texts to support analysis, reflection, and research. a.
 Apply grade 7 Reading standards to literature (e.g., "Compare and contrast a fictional portrayal of a time, place, or character and a historical account of the same period as a means of understanding how authors of fiction use or alter history"). b.
 Apply grade 7 Reading standards to literary nonfiction (e.g. "Trace and evaluate the argument and specific claims in a text, assessing whether the reasoning is sound and the evidence is relevant and sufficient to support the claims").
 9. Draw evidence from literary or informational texts to support analysis, reflection, and research. a.
 Apply grade 8 Reading standards to literature (e.g., "Analyze how a modern work of fiction draws on themes, patterns of events, or character types from myths, traditional stories, or religious works such as the Bible, including describing how the material is rendered new"). b.
 Apply grade 8 Reading standards to literary nonfiction (e.g., "Delineate and evaluate the argument and specific claims in a text, assessing whether the reasoning is sound and the evidence is relevant and sufficient; recognize when irrelevant evidence is introduced").
-RANGE of WRIT ING ames (time for research, refle f tasks, purposes, and audier Grade 4 Grade 5 Grade 6 Grade 7 Grade 8 10.
-Write routinely over extended time frames (time for research, reflection, and revision) and shorter time frames (a single sitting or a day or two) for a range of discipline- specific tasks, purposes, and audiences.
-10. Write routinely over extended time frames (time for research, reflection, and revision) and shorter time frames (a single sitting or a day or two) for a range of discipline-specific tasks, purposes, and autionant 10.
-Write routinely or extended time frame (time for research, reflection, and revisio and shorter time fram (a single sitting or a or two) for a range or discipline-specific tas purposes, and f audiences s extended time frames (time for research, reflection, and revisio and shorter time fram day (a single sitting or a d or two) for a range of extended time frames (time for research, n) reflection, and revision) es and shorter time frames (a single sitting or a day or two) for a range of and audiences.